pciet/goforart/README.md

 # Go for art.

 *By Matthew Juran (github.com/pciet), April 26th 2018, Soldiers Grove, WI.
-All Rights Reserved.*
+All rights reserved.*

 Walking down a European street is a start to art, but so is driving interstate loops on western roads in the U.S.A. where science fiction is just a genre.